hannesphillips/Documentation/setenv_getenv.md

                                             //$random_variable be the value of ppath.
 If the case where
                                             //there is a undefined variable the setenv behavous the
                                             //same way regardless of a non-zero or zero overwrite paramater.

+In this case the overwrite paramater is still zero, but the `v_name` is not declared so this is where the overwrite paramater of zero is helpful.
+In this case `random_name` is set to `ppath` which is pointing to the environment of `$HOME` which is `/class/classes/username`.

     ppath = getenv("random_name");  //gets the value of $PWD if(ppath == NULL)